hwong23/pgn-078/README.md

-# Output directory containing the formatted manuscript
+# Directorio de salida de documentación técnica

 The [`gh-pages`](https://github.com/hwong23/pgn-078/tree/gh-pages) branch hosts the contents of this directory at <https://hwong23.github.io/pgn-078/>.
-The permalink for this webpage version is <https://hwong23.github.io/pgn-078/v/15ac385ee9271f1d650873d8864fe50f1a2a0523/>.
+The permalink for this webpage version is <https://hwong23.github.io/pgn-078/v/3a675651c0b6b0d79b2d1cff097eb8ff3f1e9a9e/>.
 To redirect to the permalink for the latest manuscript version at anytime, use the link <https://hwong23.github.io/pgn-078/v/freeze/>.

-## Files
+## Listado

 This directory contains the following files, which are mostly ignored on the `main` branch: